 With the health of our planet a constant feature in the news in recent years, we’re becoming more proactive on the subject in the coroporate world.
 Businesses are seeing an increase environmental Corporate Social Responsibility legislation that urges them to seek ways to lower their carbon footprint by making small changes like switching to sustainable office supplies.
-Unfortunately, most plastic disposable pens are not biodegradable, so it may be an untapped area to investigate.
-Once they’ve fulfilled their purpose they serve only to clog the environment in landfills and waterways.
+Unfortunately, most plastic disposable pens are not biodegradable, once they’ve fulfilled their purpose they serve only to clog the environment in landfills and waterways.
 Furthermore, if incinerated they release toxic gases into the environment.
 A recent report wrote that “it is estimated there will be more plastic than fish by 2050”.
 That’s a scary thought that makes you want to reduce the amount of plastic waste you contribute.

 High quality pens are an ethical investment.

 Well, there is a way you can help.
 We can reduce the amount of harmful plastic that ends up in landfills by opting for high quality pens that will last a lot longer.
 You may be thinking that switching from biro to fountain pen won’t make much of a difference.
 But consider that we throw away approximately 1.6 billion plastic disposable pens a year.
 If we can help reduce this number by a small percent in the next year, then we can call it a success.